REUSABILITY

 CSV File Data Source

-Use CSV files for tabular test data:
+Use CSV files for tabular test data.
+Karate auto-converts CSV to JSON arrays:

 Feature: CSV-driven tests